elasticio/elasticio.github.io/content/_components/microsoft-azure-ad/index.md

 #### Output Metadata

-For `Emit All` mode: An object, with key `results` that has an array as its value, if selected `Advanced query capabilities` additionally there will be key `totalCountOfMatchingResults` with total number of results
+For `Emit All` mode: An object, with key `results` that has an array as its value, if selected `Advanced query capabilities` additionally there will be key `totalCountOfMatchingResults` with total number of results.
 For `Emit Individually` mode: Each object which fill the entire message.

 ### Linking or Unlinking objects